 The use of canines to capture wildlife birds is prohibited.

-It is against the law to shoot a gun across a property line or on a public road, stalk remotely, use nets, or pursue deer with canines.
+It is against the law to shoot a gun across a property line or on a public road, stalk remotely, use nets, or pursue deer with dogs.

-Some public and private areas, including parks and animal preserves, forbid hunting.
+Some public and private areas, including parks and animal preserves are banned.

-Specific rules must be followed when using projectiles for hunting, such as the need to use broadhead hunting tips and the ban on incendiary, doped, or poisoned shells.
+Specific rules must be followed when using projectiles, such as the need to use broadhead tips and the ban on incendiary, doped, or poisoned shells.

 For information on falconry permits and laws, call (512) 389-4481.

-For labeling directions, hunters with digital permits and tags should visit tpwd.texas.gov/digitaltags.
+For labeling directions, with digital permits and tags should visit tpwd.texas.gov/digitaltags.

 Except for vintage or novelty firearms made before 1899 or copies of such firearms that do not use rimfire or centerfire ammo, guns are usually banned from having criminals who have been convicted of a crime.

 Keeping a deer or pronghorn with the reproductive glands removed is forbidden unless it has been at least quartered and reached its location.
-A finished Managed Lands Deer Program (MLDP) Tag, Antlerless Mule Deer Permit, CWD Check Station Notification, or TPWD Drawn Capture Permitted Deer Badge are acceptable forms of sex proof, as are the heads of buck deer with antlers affixed, antlerless deer, pronghorn, and buck deer with horns removed.
+A finished Managed Lands Deer Program (MLDP) Tag, Antlerless Mule Permit, CWD Check Station Notification, or TPWD Drawn Capture Permitted Badge are acceptable forms of sex proof, as are the heads of buck with antlers affixed, antlerless, pronghorn, and buck with horns removed.

 A Category 1 business handler must input the body into the cold storage journal and document the county and property of capture before removing the evidence of sex from deer or pronghorn.